Quinoa Avocado Salad

 This delightful Quinoa Avocado Salad has some crunch from radishes and cucumber and a flavorful cumin-lime vinaigrette.
 This is delightful for a side dish that’s fairly low in carbs; see tips to make the salad even lower in carbs if you prefer!

-I’m becoming a fan of quinoa, and you can bet I’ll be trying other experiments with this interesting seed that’s cooked as a grain; meanwhile if you’re also a quinoa novice, give this tasty salad a try and see what you think.
+I’m becoming a fan of quinoa, and you can bet I’ll be trying other experiments with this interesting seed that’s cooked as a grain; meanwhile whether you’re also a quinoa novice or already a quinoa fan, give this tasty salad a try and see what you think.

 What ingredients do you need for this salad?